 What these verses teach us is that it’s OK to feel like we can’t handle it, like we are going to give up.
 We can cry out, “My soul is overwhelmed to the point of death.”
 And when we do this, we find God—the one who, in the person of Jesus, suffers with us.

-When we become aware that life will give us more than we can handle, we find a promise: God is faithful to meet us in the mess and in the pain.
+When we become aware that life will give us more than we can handle and come to grips with this, we find a promise: God is faithful to meet us in the mess and in the pain.

 And when He does, we learn to recognize our constant need to depend on Him.
 This is why Peter instructs the Church to cast our fears, worries, suffering and pain on God.
 He reasons we can do this because God cares for us.
 When life deals us more than we can handle, we can rest in the reality that God can handle it.